Stranger-Siv/JAVASCRIPT/README.md

 # JAVASCRIPT
-A code repo for javascript
+A code repo for javascript and javascript projects